 The organizations working on the frontlines of environmental issues today are faced with myriad compelling opportunities to engage with a wide range of constituents (especially marginalized and underrepresented communities), to build inclusive movements, to transform policy, and to respond to the effects of climate change on people, wildlife, and landscapes.
-On this 52nd anniversary of Earth Day, we reflect on some trending themes in the sector:
+On the heels of this 53rd anniversary of Earth Day, we reflect on some trending themes in the sector:

 The desire – and need – to act quickly in fluctuating political and economic conditions